swiftlang/swift-evolution/proposals/mmmm-spawn-let.md

 The right-hand side of a `spawn let` expression can be thought of as an implicit `@Sendable closure`, similar to how the `detach { ... }` API works, however the resulting task is a *child task* of the currently executing task.
 Because of this, and the need to suspend to await the results of such expression, `spawn let` declarations may only occur within an asynchronous context, i.e. an `async` function or closure.

 For single statement expressions in the `spawn let` initializer, the `await` and `try` keywords may be omitted.
-The effects they represent carry through to the introduced constant and will have to be used on when waiting on the constant.
-For example, in the example shown above, the veggies are declared as `spawn let veggies = chopVegetables()`, and even through `chopVegetables` is `async` and `throws`, the `await` and `try` keywords do not have to be used on that line of code.
-Once waiting on the value of that `async let` constant, the compiler will enforce that the expression where the `veggies` appear must be covered by both `await` and some form of `try`.
+The effects they represent carry through to the introduced constant and will have to be used when waiting on the constant.
+In the example shown above, the veggies are declared as `spawn let veggies = chopVegetables()`, and even through `chopVegetables` is `async` and `throws`, the `await` and `try` keywords do not have to be used on that line of code.
+Once waiting on the value of that `spawn let` constant, the compiler will enforce that the expression where the `veggies` appear must be covered by both `await` and some form of `try`.

-Because the main body of the function executes concurrently with its child tasks, it is possible that the parent task (the body of `makeDinner` in this example) will reach the point where it needs the value of an `spawn let` (say,`veggies`) before that value has been produced.
-To account for that, reading a variable defined by an `spawn let` is treated as a potential suspension point, and therefore must be marked with `await`.
+Because the main body of the function executes concurrently with its child tasks, it is possible that the parent task (the body of `makeDinner` in this example) will reach the point where it needs the value of a `spawn let` (say,`veggies`) before that value has been produced.
+To account for that, reading a variable defined by a `spawn let` is treated as a potential suspension point, and therefore must be marked with `await`.

 ## Detailed design